Can UW-Madison alumni or past employees access the library’s electronic resources?

 I relocated outside of Wisconsin.
 What are my options?

-Out-of-state alumni or past employees may find nearby medical libraries through the National Network of Libraries of Medicine (NNLM).
+Out-of-state alumni or past employees may find nearby medical libraries through the Network of the National Library of Medicine (NNLM).

 I have additional questions.
 What are my options?